Robust Model Predictive Control for Linear Systems with State and Input Dependent Uncertainties: Illustrative Example

 \section{Illustrative Example}

-In this section the control law presented in Section~\ref{sec:control_law} is applied and evaluated on the problem of satellite robust position control in a two vehicle formation in low Earth orbit.
-We are able to capture the Gates thruster execution-error input dependent uncertainty via (\ref{eq:uncertainty_set}), which is of significant practical interest because the Gates model is popular for spacecraft reaction control system (RCS) analysis \cite{Wagner2014,Goodson2013}.
+In this section the control law presented in Sections~\ref{sec:control_law} and \ref{sec:extensions} is applied to satellite robust position control in low Earth orbit.
 Consider a two satellite formation as shown in Figure~\ref{fig:lvlh} with a leader $c_{\text{L}}$ in a circular orbit with radius $a$ and a follower $c_{\text{F}}$.
 The follower's translation in a local vertical local horizontal (LVLH) frame is given by the Clohessy-Wiltshire equations (time is omitted for notational simplicity):

 where $\omega_0=\sqrt{\mu/a^3}$ and $\mu$ is the standard gravitational parameter.
 Let $\rho=(x,y,z)\in\reals^3$ denote the follower's position relative to the leader, where the coordinate $x$ is not to be confused with the state vector.
 Using the state $x\triangleq (\rho,\dot\rho)\in\reals^6$, input $u=(u_x,u_y,u_z)\in\reals^3$ and exogenous disturbance $w=(w_x,w_y,w_z)\in\reals^3$, the dynamics (\ref{eq:cw_x})-(\ref{eq:cw_z}) take on the familiar linear form: